maierfelix/nvk/README.md

 When generating bindings, a TypeScript definition file is auto-generated as well (see e.g. the file [here](https://raw.githubusercontent.com/maierfelix/nvk/master/generated/1.1.101/win32/index.d.ts)).

-To use the definition file, simply follow the installation steps above.
+To use the definition file, simply follow the installation steps above or use [this](https://github.com/maierfelix/nvk-examples/tree/master/typescript) example.
 Afterwards in your `.ts` file, import and use *nvk* as follows:

 ````ts
 import * as nvk from "nvk/generated/1.1.101/index";